| Title: | Discrete Nonlinear Filtering for Stochastic Volatility Models |

 further arguments passed to or from other methods. |

-This function plots the volatility and return predictions with confidence intervals obtained from a DNFOptim
+This function plots the volatility and return predictions with confidence intervals obtained from a DNFOptim object.

 For the volatility plot, it displays the DNF's filtering distribution median volatility for all time points in the series and, after the last observation, plots the predicted mean volatility with its confidence interval.